schollz/linkcrawler/README.md

 <a href="https://godoc.org/github.com/schollz/linkcrawler/lib"><img src="https://img.shields.io/badge/api-reference-blue.svg?style=flat-square" alt="GoDoc"></a>
 </p>

-<p align="center">Persistent and distributed web crawler</a></p>
+<p align="center">Cross-platform persistent and distributed web crawler</a></p>

-Persistent and distributed web crawler that can either crawl a website and create a list of all links OR download all websites in a list to a gzipped file. *linkcrawler* is threaded and uses connection pools so it is fast.
-It is persistent because it periodically dumps its state to JSON files which it will use to re-initialize if interrupted.
-It is distributed by connecting to a database to store its state so you can start as many crawlers as you want on separate machines to speed along the process.
+*linkcrawler* is persistent because the queue is stored in a remote databsae that is automatically re-initialized if interrupted. *linkcrawler* is distributed because multiple instances of *linkcrawler* will work on the remotely stored queue, so you can start as many crawlers as you want on separate machines to speed along the process. *linkcrawler* is also fast because it is threaded and uses connection pools.

 Crawl responsibly.